 History of the Sheriff's Office- Click photo for more information

-Sheriff Lafayette Woods, Jr. is the 32nd Sheriff of Jefferson County and a 15-year veteran of the Jefferson County Sheriff's Office.
-Under his command, the Jefferson County Sheriff's Office, which consists of approximately 120 sworn and professional staff across nine divisions and two detention centers, provides public safety to the 10th largest county by landmass in Arkansas.
-Sheriff Woods' drive and a strong belief that his 2018 Democratic candidacy for sheriff was the "Right Time, Right Reason, Right Choice" led to victory over two challengers in Jefferson County's May 22, 2018, Democratic Primary, making him the youngest sheriff in the State of Arkansas at age 37.
+As a 16-year veteran of JCSO, Sheriff Woods is guided by his philosophy of service above self.
+Under the command of Sheriff Woods, the JCSO consists of approximately 120 sworn and professional staff across nine divisions and two detention centers responsible for providing public safety to the 10th largest county by landmass in Arkansas.
+Sheriff Woods' passion and a strong belief that his 2018 Democratic candidacy for sheriff was the "Right Time, Right Reason, Right Choice" led to victory over two challengers in Jefferson County's 2018 Democratic Primary, making him the youngest sheriff in the State of Arkansas at age 37.
 He credits his success to God, family, and the citizens of Jefferson County who have shown their support, faith, and confidence in him to provide the utmost professional and ethical public safety services.

-Sheriff Woods began his law enforcement career in 2004, as a deputy sheriff with the Jefferson County Sheriff's Office, where he was assigned to the Uniformed Patrol Division.
+Sheriff Woods began his law enforcement career in 2004 with the JCSO, where he was assigned to the Uniformed Patrol Division as a deputy sheriff, but quickly rose through the ranks.

 Born, reared, and educated in Jefferson County, Sheriff Woods is a graduate of Pine Bluff High School.
 He holds a Bachelor of Arts Degree in Criminal Justice from the University of Arkansas at Pine Bluff and a Master of Business Administration (MBA) from the prestigious Liberty University in Lynchburg Virginia.

-Sheriff Woods is the son of retired educator Gwendolyn Woods (mother) and retired United States Army Veteran Sergeant 1st Class Lafayette Woods, Sr., who serves as the Jefferson County's Circuit Clerk.
-He is married to LaTasha Woods and together they share two children; Jordan and Brea.
+Sheriff Woods is married to LaTasha Woods and together they share two children; Jordan and Brea.

 - Two-time Meritorious Conduct Award Recipient